Best Workout Apps

 The Marcy Foldable Exercise Bike in a living room

 If you are looking for a bike that will allow you to have an intense cardio workout, this may not be the bike for you.
-Many models of these bikes can feel unstable when used at high intensity since they are made to be folded and put away.
+Many of these bikes can feel unstable when used at high intensity, since they are made to be folded and put away, resulting in a smaller footprint and less baked-in stability.

-Because of their compact size, folding bikes rarely have a lot of the bells and whistles you’ll find on indoor cycling bikes.
-Most have extremely basic monitors, and few have the “extras” like a water bottle holder or device holder.
-We like the Marcy Fitness Foldable Upright Bike as one of the best options on the market due to its durability.
+Because of their compact size, folding bikes rarely have a lot of the bells and whistles you’re likely to find on other indoor cycling bikes.
+Most have basic monitors, and few have the “extras” like a water bottle holder or media shelf.
+We like the Marcy Fitness Foldable Upright Bike as one of the best options on the market due to its durability and available resistance levels.

 Benefits of Using an Exercise Bike